-Two unions represent many of the staff of Bowie State University.
-The American Federation of State and County Municipal Employees (AFSCME) represent the exempt and non-exempt employees and Maryland Classified Employees Association (MCEA) represents Sworn Police Officers.
-Each of these bargaining units has a separate bargaining agreement.
-A copy of this agreement will be made available to each member upon request by contacting the union.
+Two unions represent many of the staff at Bowie State University.
+The American Federation of State and County Municipal Employees (AFSCME) represents the exempt and non-exempt employees and Maryland Classified Employees Association (MCEA) represents Sworn Police Officers.
+Each of these bargaining units has a separate Memorandum of Understanding(MOU) A copy of the MOU made available to each member upon request by contacting the union.